ECiarabellini/RecipeHub/README.md

 - Much of my content was adapted from project 14, which itself was adapted from class exercises - Emily

+- I took reference from our classes week 14 folders to help implement the functions that we would need in order for our application.
+I also used chatGBT to help explain and problem solve minor issues - Connor

 ## License

 MIT License